qqwa/sbi_game/readme.md

 git submodule update --init --recursive
 ```

-On Linux just run the `run.sh` script.
+When on Linux just running the `run.sh` script should be enough, when all depedencies are installed.
+Windows is not supported.

 > You need to make sure that the folder `res` is in the current working direction, before starting the game